 Ocean Water Adventures

 Find your bliss along the California coastline searching for that perfect wave.
 The flat, sandy shore of South Beach, south of Crescent City, lends itself to great surfing for any level.
 Seasoned surfers looking for some killer scenery should check out Pebble Beach or Point St. George.
-If you are a novice surfer or need a refresher, get surf lessons or join a summer surf camp (ages 10-17 only).
-Surfboard rentals and gear (hood, booties and wetsuit) are available in town at North Coast Ocean Sports or Local Boys Surf & Skate Shop.
+If you are a novice surfer or need a refresher, get surf lessons.
+Surfboard rentals and gear (hood, booties and wetsuit) are available in town at Local Boys Surf & Skate Shop.